Instamojo/instamojo-py/README.md

   * `payment_id`: Payment ID for which Refund is being requested.
   * `type`: A three letter short-code to identify the type of the refund.
 Check the REST docs for more info on the allowed values.
-  * `body`: Additional explanation related to the why you're initiating this refund.
+  * `body`: Additional explanation related to why this refund is being requested.

 ### Optional
   * `refund_amount`: This field can be used to specify the refund amount.
 For instance, you